rchakode/hugo-mx-gateway/README.md

 # Configuration variables
 According to your deployment approach (Google App Engine, Kubernetes or Docker), you must provide the following configuration parameters as environment variables:

-* `SMTP_SERVER_ADDR`: set the IP or the hostname of the SMTP server.
-Currently, it's required that the SMTP server being supporting TLS.
+* `SMTP_SERVER_ADDR`: Set the address of the SMTP server in the form of `host:port`.
+It's required that the SMTP server being supporting TLS.
 * `SMTP_VERITY_CERT`: Tell if the `hugo-mx-gateway` App should validate the SMTP certificate against valid authorities.
 If you're using a self-signed certificate on the SMTP server, this value must be set to `false`.
 * `SMTP_CLIENT_USERNAME`: Set the username to connect to the SMTP server.
 * `SMTP_CLIENT_PASSWORD`: Set the password to connect to the SMTP server.
 * `CONTACT_REPLY_EMAIL`: Set an email address for the reply email.
 It's not necessary a valid email address, for example if don't want the user to reply you can use something like `noreply@example.com`.
-* `CONTACT_REPLY_BCC_EMAIL`: Set an email address for bcc copy of the email sent to the user.
+* `CONTACT_REPLY_BCC_EMAIL`: Sets an email address for bcc copy of the email sent to the user.
 This is useful for tracking and follow up.
 * `DEMO_URL`: Specific for demo forms, it can be used to set the URL of the demo site that will be included to the user reply email (e.g. `https://demo.example.com/`).
 * `ALLOWED_ORIGINS`: Set a list of comma-separated domains that the `hugo-mx-gateway` App shoudl trust.
 This is for security reason to filter requests.
 Only requests with an `Origin` header belonging to the defined origins will be accepted, through it's only required that the request has a valid `Referer` header.
 It's expected in the future to these request filtering and admission rules.
+* `TEMPLATE_DEMO_REQUEST_REPLY`: Specify the path of the email template to reply to demo requests.
+The default templare used in described in the file `templates/template_reply_demo_request.html`
+* `TEMPLATE_CONTACT_REQUEST_REPLY`: Specify the path of the email template to reply to contact requests.
+The default templare used in described in the file `templates/template_reply_contact_request.html`.

 # Deployment options